fullstackragab/dashnex-fe/README.md

 This project is a small shop with three pages and backend API.

+Fork this project, update it according to the test requirements and then submit a Pull Request back to this project.

 ## Your task would be (common for Full-stack and Frontend developers) to implement:
 1. Fetch the list of available products from the API and show it on 'products-list' page.
 Each product should contain: image, title, price.
 No pagination needed.
 2. Fetch the information about the single product and show it on the 'product' page when the product is chosen.